Agamemnon's council

 -

-The picture of Nestor also reminds us that in the real world, it is more effective to talk
+The picture of Nestor also reminds us that in the real world, it is often more effective to talk

 heroically than than to actually be a hero.